-If this Season follows the same time Schedule as Season 1 We can expect The Witcher: Blood Origin to premiere on Netflix in the late 22’s or maybe by early 23’s.
-According to Netflix Prequel series will have only 6 episodes, unlike 8 episodes in Season 1 which mean production may be faster due to comparatively fewer episodes from Season 1.
+If this Season follows the same time Schedule as Season 1 We can expect The Witcher: Blood Origin to premiere on Netflix in the late 22’s or maybe by the early 23’s.
+According to Netflix Prequel series will have only 6 episodes, unlike 8 episodes in Season 1 which means production may be faster due to comparatively fewer episodes from Season 1.

 Let’s see what more we can add to this in the coming days after things getting clear.
 The announcement of Season 2 made both Fans and Us more Curious.